DarthGigi/MinionAH-Newsroom/src/pages/terms-of-service.md

 The software is supported by any device that can run a modern web browser.
 We recommend using the latest version of your web browser or at least:

-- Google Chrome 110
+- Google Chrome 110 (or any Chromium-based browser with the Chromium version 110)
 - Mozilla Firefox 110
 - Safari 16

-When using MinionAH, you agree not to:
+When using MinionAH, you agree to:

-- Use MinionAH in any way that may cause damage to the software or impair the performance, availability, or accessibility of the software.
+- Not use MinionAH in any way that may cause damage to the software or impair the performance, availability, or accessibility of the software.
-- Use MinionAH in any way that is unlawful, illegal, fraudulent, or harmful, or in connection with any unlawful, illegal, fraudulent, or harmful purpose or activity.
+- Not use MinionAH in any way that is unlawful, illegal, fraudulent, or harmful, or in connection with any unlawful, illegal, fraudulent, or harmful purpose or activity.
-- Share or distribute malicious clones of MinionAH.
+- Not share or distribute malicious clones of MinionAH.
-- Keep your login credentials secure and not share them with unauthorized users.
+- Keep your login credentials secure and do not share them with unauthorized users.
 - Ensure that you meet any age requirements and have parental consent if you are under a certain age.

 ## User Feedback and Support